AstraliumDev/AstraliumClient/README.md

 ![blazingsopp-github](https://user-images.githubusercontent.com/77334306/130237660-cfebc65a-51ff-4486-b3af-edb44f05c3f5.png)
+# Rights of use / Permissions
+- We use the available mods in Github repositories or on CF, MR platforms.
+Nothing is violated from our side, since this is the author's personal mod package and he just shares it with users.
+Other users can easily assemble this mod package by downloading the same mods/add-ons for yourself.
 # About SOPP
 - The SOPP mod pack aims for better performance compared to other mod packs.
 Get fast chunk generation, less RAM using and stable fps on new versions of the Minecraft.
 - Our Discord - https://discord.gg/7XkGYJbtZg